Numerical approximation of nonlinear fourth-order SPDEs with additive space-time white noise: Introduction

 The focus of this paper is the numerical approximation of a generalized Cahn-Hilliard type nonlinear SPDE on a $2$-dimensional torus, defined as:

-where $\bG:\mR\mapsto\mR$ is the nonlinear term satisfying $\|\bG\|_\infty, \|\partial \bG\|_\infty<\infty$ and $\xi$ is the space-time white noise representing random fluctuations, scaled by $\sigma>0$, which governs the intensity of the stochastic effects.
+where $\bG:\mR \to\mR$ is the nonlinear term satisfying $\|\bG\|_\infty, \|\partial \bG\|_\infty<\infty$ and $\xi$ is the space-time white noise representing random fluctuations, scaled by a constant diffusion coefficient $\sigma>0$, which governs the intensity of the stochastic effects.
 We derive it as $\xi:=\partial_t W$, where $W$ is a standard cylindrical Wiener process defined in a filtered probability space $(\Omega,\mathcal{F}, (\mathcal{F}_t)_{t\geq0},\mP)$.
-We further propose the property of { $u$} to be in a moving frame, i.e. $\int_{\mT^2}u(t,x)dx=0$ for any $t\geq0$.
+We further propose the property of { $u$} to be in a moving frame, i.e. $\int_{\mT^d}u(t,x)dx=0$ for any $t\geq0$ {which represents the elimination of the zero Fourier mode}.
 The scheme we consider is the full discretisation of the equation which was first addressed by \cite{Gy}, more precisely (see also \eqref{eq:sol-n-N}), a finite difference in space and an explicit Euler method in time based on sampling rectangular increments of $W$ on a grid with meshsize $n^{-1}$ in time and $N^{-1}$ in space. \\

-Inspired by the work \cite{BDG, DKP, DLR}, in the end we obtain the $L^p$-rate of convergence of order almost $N^{-1}+n^{-1}$.
+Inspired by the work \cite{BDG, DKP, DLR}, in the end we obtain the $L^p$-rate of convergence of order almost $N^{\frac{d}{2}-2}+n^{-\frac{6-d}{4}}$.
 Evidently, we also overcome the order barrier $\frac{1}{4} $ with respect to the temporal step size which has been addressed in \cite{JK, DKP}.
-The crucial idea within our analysis is to combine the {\it regularity estimates on the semigroup generated by $-\Delta^2$} (see \Cref{lem:auxi-semi-U} and \Cref{lem:auxi-semigroup}) together with {\it Stochastic sewing Lemma} \cite{Le, DKP} (see \Cref{lem:SSL}) so that we can tune the spatial and temporal regularity of the mild solution and noise, which in the end yields the desired quantitative rate.
+The crucial idea within our analysis is to combine the {\it regularity estimates on the semigroup generated by $-\Delta^2$} (see \Cref{lem:auxi-semi-U} and \Cref{lem:auxi-semigroup}) together with {\it Stochastic Sewing Lemma} \cite{Le, DKP} (see \Cref{lem:SSL}) so that we can tune the spatial and temporal regularity of the mild solution and noise, which in the end yields the desired quantitative rate.
 This idea was originally invented to study the numerical approximation for singular SDEs \cite{BDG1, LL, GLL}.
 In this instance, we are able to apply it to generalized stochastic Cahn-Hilliard equations \eqref{eq:SPDE}.
 Let us also mention that, in a future work \cite{DLR} we consider a surface growth model where nonlinear term has the form $\bG(u)=\nabla\cdot\frac{\nabla u}{1+|\nabla u|^2}$.